lamhq/tech-notes/pages/devops/aws/security/infrastructure-protection/network-firewall.md

 ## Overview

-Network Firewall is a managed service that makes it easy to deploy **physical firewall** protection **across your VPCs**.
+Network Firewall is a managed service that makes it easy to deploy **physical firewall** protection across your **VPCs**.

+It gives you control and visibility of **VPC-to-VPC traffic** to logically separate networks hosting sensitive applications or line-of-business resources.

 It includes a firewall rules engine that allow you to block outbound Server Message Block (SMB) requests to stop the spread of malicious activity.

-It gives you control and visibility of **VPC-to-VPC traffic** to logically separate networks hosting sensitive applications or line-of-business resources.

-Keywords:
+Use cases:
-- filtering your network traffic before it reaches your internet gateway
+- Filtering your network traffic before it reaches your internet gateway
-- require intrusion prevention systems
+- Require intrusion prevention systems
-- tracking connections and protocol identification
+- Tracking connections and protocol identification
-- enforce policies such as preventing your VPCs from accessing domains using an unauthorized protocol
+- Enforce policies such as preventing your VPCs from accessing domains using an unauthorized protocol
-- any hardware firewall requirements...
+- Any hardware firewall requirements...

 ## Benefits